ahmed-elhelw/Ahmed-Elhelw/README.md

 ## I'm a Software engineer and looking forward to be a Data scientist

-- 🌱 I’m currently learning everything 🤣
-- 👯  I’m looking to collaborate on Mahcine learning and deep learing development projects.
+- I’m looking to collaborate on Mahcine learning and deep learing development projects.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 2022 Goals: Contribute more to Open Source projects
-- ⚡ My dream job: I am football fan and looking to use my skills in the football industry
+-  My dream job: I am football fan and looking to use my skills in the football industry

 ### Connect with me: